Grotta Campana: Description

 A 6 feet wide passage is hewn in the rocks in the side of the Poggio Michele hill, with a sculpted stone lion on each side of the entrance, and two similar ones at the actual entrance of the tomb.
-On the side facing the entrance are a four paintings, placed one above another on each side of the door to the inner chamber.
+On the side facing the entrance are four paintings, placed one above another on each side of the door to the inner chamber.
 One is a three feet wide painting of a strange, multi-coloured horse with some humans and other animals.
 Beneath is a painting of other animals and legendary creatures.
 The opposite wall also has paintings in the same style.
 The sides, floor and ceiling are not decorated.
 The paintings are now badly faded, and the original colours are hardly discernable anymore.
 Though no longer considered to be the oldest known Etruscan paintings, they are still the earliest ones to display such a variety of forms in unified images instead of loose figures.

 On both sides sits a stone ledge, which had skeletons on them at the time of the discovery.
 One of them was a warrior, and the other a woman, perhaps the wife of the warrior.
 On the floor are four large vases of about three feet high, containing human ashes.
 These vases are decorated with geometric patterns, while a number of smaller ones have paintings of humans, in one instance depicting some Bacchanal.
 Other pieces of furniture, including bronze mirrors, and some small sculptures, were found in the tomb as well.

 The tomb also had a smaller inner chamber, decorated with two sculpted ceiling beams.
 On three sides, it had a ledge with earthenware vases and chests.
 These as well contained human ashes.
 The inner chamber did not contain any elaborate frescoes, only six depictions of multi-coloured discs on the side opposite the entrance.